alexaburchak/HMMProfiler/README.md

 ```

 3. **Outputs**
-- The pipeline outputs two csv files that are saved to the assigned output folder:
+- The pipeline outputs two csv files that are saved to the assigned output paths:
-  1. `ngs_hmm_matches`: All matches found by hmmsearch and their sequence information.
+  1. `matches_outpath`: All matches found by hmmsearch and their sequence information.
     - target_name: Name of read (from FASTQ file).
     - score: Bit score calculated by hmmsearch.
     - e_value: E-value calculated by hmmsearch.